jkjaer/fastF0Nls/README.md

 Constructive feedback in any form is also very much appreciated.
 This applies to everything from bugs to data where the estimator fails.

-The code has been written and is maintained by
+The code has been written by

-- Tobias Lindstrøm Jensen, Intel Mobile Communications Denmark, Aalborg, Denmark
+- Tobias Lindstrøm Jensen, Aalborg, Denmark
 - Jesper Kjær Nielsen, Audio Analysis Lab, CREATE, Aalborg University, Denmark